Here you can find the detailed program for the theme day.

 The Kunsthalle will offer a light snack with coffee, cake, and other small bites.
 There will also be time and space for conversations, exchange, and making new contacts.

-Note: The dialogue lab will take place primarily in German.
+Note: The theme day will take place primarily in German.
 If you would like to participate but do not speak German, please contact us at the address above.
 We will be happy to find a solution.